ajsousas/dev-playground/README.md

 2.  **Create a new project or open an existing one.** You'll be working in the `/home/developer/app` directory inside the container.
 3.  **Write your Java/Spring code.**
 4.  **Use the VS Code terminal to compile and run your code using Maven or directly with `java`.**
-5.  **If you need a GUI application, connect via VNC and run it from the Fluxbox desktop.**

 ## Security Considerations

-*   **Authentication Disabled:** This environment has authentication disabled for both VS Code Server and VNC.
+*   **Authentication Disabled:** This environment has authentication disabled for VS Code Server.
 This is convenient for a quick playground, but it's *not* secure for production use.
 If you plan to share this image or use it with sensitive data, you should enable authentication.
 *   **Resource Limits:** Consider setting resource limits (CPU, memory) when running the container to prevent it from consuming too many resources on the host machine.

 ## Contributing